bssanchez/gulp-static-starter/README.md

 ## Gulp tasks

-Yu can excecute the tasks mentioned below:
+You can excecute the tasks mentioned below:

 `scss` => Proccess scss files from ./src/scss/ to ./build/assets/css

 `javascript` => Proccess js files from ./src/js/ to ./build/assets/js

-`views` => Proccess pug files from ./src/pug/ to ./build/ `copynm` => Copy production dependencies from node_modules to ./build/assets/node_modules
+`views` => Proccess pug files from ./src/pug/ to ./build/

+`copynm` => Copy production dependencies from node_modules to ./build/assets/node_modules

 `build` => Proccess all tasks

 `default` => Proccess all tasks and launch BrowserSync watching for changes